nschonni/cordova-docs/articles/tips-and-workarounds/android/tips-and-workarounds-android-readme.md

 <a name="haxm"></a>
 ##Resolve issues with the HAXM driver

 The HAXM driver is used to improve the performance of the Google Android Emulator.
 Conflicts with other technology that uses virtualization, such as Hyper-V, Avast, and Windows 10 Device Guard may prevent the HAXM driver from installing or working correctly.
+You cannot run the HAXM driver on a virtual machine.
 If you want to install the HAXM driver, see [this article](http://taco.visualstudio.com/en-us/docs/run-app-apache/#HAXM).

 The issue may appear as an HAXM installation error or as an error indicating that you need to enable VT-x in the BIOS.

 To fix the issue:

+1. Disable Hyper-V.

+    We recommend disabling Hyper-V from the command line, especially if you are using Hyper-V for other software.
+The following command line command disables Hyper-V:

+    `bcdedit /set hypervisorlaunchtype off`

+    To enable it, use `bcdedit /set hypervisorlaunchtype auto`

-1. Disable Hyper-V (go to Control Panel > Programs, look under Programs and Features, and click **Turn Windows features on or off**).
+    If you prefer to disable Hyper-V from the Control Panel, go to Programs, look under Programs and Features, and click **Turn Windows features on or off**.

     If Hyper-V is enabled, disable it, reboot, and retry HAXM.
-2. Enable VT-x in the BIOS.
+2. Enable VT-x and SLAT in the BIOS (in the BIOS, the name may be **Virtualization Technology** or something similar)

     If VT-x is disabled, enable it, reboot, and retry HAXM.
+For help to identify whether VT-x is enabled on your machine, use the [processor identification utility](http://www.intel.com/content/www/us/en/support/processors/processor-utilities-and-programs/intel-processor-identification-utility.html).

 3. Check whether you have some antivirus software (like Avast) or other software using hardware-assisted virtualization and disable or uninstall the software.
 Reboot and retry HAXM.

     For Avast, first try to disable it by going to Avast settings and deselecting (unchecking) these options:
       * **Enable hardware-assisted virtualization**
       * **Enable avast self-defense module**

+    For Windows 10 Device Guard, you can try to install the driver on a non-domain joined machine instead.
+HAXM is not compatible with Device Guard.

     Then reboot and try again.
-4. If HAXM is not working at this point, try the following steps in order:
-    * Reboot and disable VT-x in the BIOS.
-    * Reboot and enable VT-x in the BIOS.
-    * Uninstall HAXM and re-install it.

 <a name="couldnotcreatevm"></a>